 - Pour into a butter greased 9x13 inch pan.
 Pour quickly and DO NOT scrape sides of pan (this can cause the caramel to crystallize and go grainy also.

-- Once cooled, wrap individual pieces in waxed paper and store in an airtight container or bag.
-Will keep for several weeks if kept cool.
+- Once cooled, wrap individual pieces in waxed paper or use in other recipes that call for caramel.
+Store in an airtight container or bag.
+Will keep for several weeks if kept in a cool, dry place.

 - You can wash sides of pan using a basting brush and water to help remove any sugar crystals that may have splashed onto the side of the pot.
 The water helps push sugar crystals back into the pot to minimize the possibility of crystallization (caramels going grainy).